-Stock option grant information for the fiscal year ended April 30, 2013, is set forth below under "Grants of Plan-Based Awards For Fiscal Year 2013."
+Stock option grant information for the fiscal year ended April 30, 2014, is set forth below under "Grants of Plan-Based Awards For Fiscal Year 2014."

 Stock Awards and Award Practices.
-In addition to stock options, we sometimes also use stock awards as a form of long-term incentive compensation for executives and other employees.
+In addition to stock options, we have in the past used stock awards as a form of long-term incentive compensation for executives and other employees.
 Stock awards are shares of common stock that vest in accordance with the terms established by the Committee.
 Usually, the awards will be subject to vesting upon the Company's timely attainment of certain predetermined clinical, financial or operational milestones with specific targeted attainment dates or vest over a specific predetermined period of performance.
 However, the Committee, at its discretion, may issue discretionary stock awards that are not subject to any future vesting requirements.
-There were no discretionary stock award grants to our Named Executive Officers during the fiscal year ended April 30, 2013.
+There were no discretionary stock award grants to our Named Executive Officers during the fiscal year ended April 30, 2014, other than an award to Mr. King of 100,000 shares of common stock on October 15, 2013 in lieu of Mr. King's loss of intrinsic value with respect to the cancellation of the 250,000 shares of common stock underlying the Original Grant (i.e., a monetary loss of \$232,500), as described above, and as further described in our Current Report on Form 8-K filed with the SEC on October 17, 2013.